 Dissemination materials can be downloaded here.

-This action aims at managing the communication and dissemination activities related to MIDWOR-LIFE project, complementing action D2 and ensuring the quality of the activities to develop.
-This action includes the development of a communication and dissemination plan to guarantee the accessibility to the project results and disseminate the project at European scale for a greater scope of the project outputs.
+This action aimed at managing the communication and dissemination activities related to MIDWOR-LIFE project, complementing action D2 and ensuring the quality of the activities to develop.
+This action included the development of a communication and dissemination plan to guarantee the accessibility to the project results and disseminate the project at European scale for a greater scope of the project outputs.

-The actions carried out until now by the project partners have been:
+The actions carried out by the project partners have been:

 E1.
 Project Management and Monitoring

-AEI TEXTIL as coordinator beneficiary has the responsibility of full project management and implementation.
-For that, a group of activities has been set to ensure the correct progress of the project, in order to make possible the fulfillment of the contractual obligations of the Grant Agreement and according to the working schedule.
+AEI TEXTIL as coordinator beneficiary had the responsibility of full project management and implementation.
+For that, a group of activities were set to ensure the correct progress of the project, in order to make possible the fulfillment of the contractual obligations of the Grant Agreement and according to the working schedule.

-Indicators to assist the monitoring of the projects have been defined according to the European Commission and LIFE programme guidelines.
+Indicators to assist the monitoring of the projects were defined according to the European Commission and LIFE programme guidelines.

-This action is focused on the development of an After Life communication plan to ensure a wide post-project dissemination at a national and European level.
+This action focused on the development of an After LIFE communication plan to ensure a wide post-project dissemination at a national and European level.

 E3.
 Financial Audit